SemTalkOnline/SemTalkOnline/Getting-Started-with-SemTalk.md

 This overview reviews the most important steps for new SemTalk Online users to help them to optimally setup SemTalk Online to meet their modeling requirements.

 ## Login / Registration
 This section is only relevant if MongoDB is used.
-User that use SemTalk Online in Microsoft365 environments will not need to register accounts or use a seperate login.
+Users that use SemTalk Online in Microsoft365 environments will not need to register accounts or use a seperate login.

 ![Login Screen](./images/loginScreen.PNG)

-If a user account already exists, proceed directly to the login process.
+If a user account already exists, proceed directly to login.
 Authorized **Roles** for the user will appear in the picklist.
-Users with assigned basic modeling tasks should select the  **Editor Role**.
+Users assigned basic modeling tasks should select the  **Editor Role**.

 A more detailed explanation of the login screen can be found here:
 [Wiki Page: SemTalk-Login](https://github.com/SemTalkOnline/SemTalkOnline/wiki/SemTalk-Login)